- Terms for bookingH

 - When you are in are arrears

-- When you apply to become a Student Ambassador or are paid to take part in a video or photoshoot
+- When you apply to become a Resident Ambassador or are paid to take part in a video or photoshoot

 We use your information for our legitimate business interests for the following: